The first light spread over the sand. Morning had come.

 It wasn't the first time he'd been near her.
 The memory of the desert nights flickered in her mind.

-The first night, he had sat beside her, silent and still, the fire casting shadows over his face.
+The first night, he had sat beside her, silent and still.
 Her heart had jumped when his hand brushed hers.

 The second night… was different.
 Desperate.
 He had pulled her close to share warmth, wrapping his cloak around them both as the wind howled.
 She remembered the steady rhythm of his heartbeat against her back, and the faint tremor in her own hands when she realized how safe she felt in his arms.